ec-coding/PokeDrafts/README.md

 2. Renamed router directories to better relate to their functions.
 3. Enabled object name displays on mongoDB by linking it from the front-end code.
 4. Fixed user first name display on the profile page.
+5. Connected user ID's to each card that is added to the deck.

 <a href="https://github.com/ec-coding/Pkmn-TCG-Deck-Builder">App Link</a>